-Liquidity risk applies, especially to non-public limited partnerships.
-Investing in a limited partnership requires a lengthy process and a subscription agreement.
-Getting out of a limited partnership can require the approval of the general partners and/or finding a suitable investor as a replacement.
-You don’t need to know the specifics, but cashing out of a limited partnership is not nearly as easy as selling stocks or bonds.
+Liquidity risk is common, especially with non-public limited partnerships.
+Buying into a limited partnership typically involves a longer process and a subscription agreement.
+Exiting the investment can be difficult because it may require approval from the general partners and/or finding another investor to take your place.
+The key point is that cashing out of a limited partnership is usually much harder than selling stocks or bonds.

-The pass-through of losses is another staple of direct participation programs.
-While losing money isn’t fun, the ability to get a tax write-off due to business expenses or losses is not something afforded to other investments.
-For example, the only way to obtain a tax benefit from a stock investment is to sell it at a loss, which creates a potentially deductible capital loss.
-With a limited partnership, losses can be attained and used for deductions without selling the investment, which is a big advantage.
+Another common feature of DPPs is the pass-through of losses.
+Losses aren’t desirable, but they can create tax deductions through business expenses or operating losses - something most other investments don’t provide.
+For example, with stock, the typical way to get a tax benefit from a loss is to sell the stock at a loss, creating a potentially deductible capital loss.
+With a limited partnership, losses may be passed through and used for deductions without selling the investment.

-Beyond liquidity risk and pass-through of losses, DPPs can offer a variety of risks and benefits.
-Investors should always do enough research to understand the business and the risks it presents.
-Even if a DPP seems low-risk, liquidity risk and pass-through of losses make them especially suitable for wealthy investors seeking tax benefits.
-Regardless, investors should not seek out DPP investments purely for tax benefits.
-If the business is not successful at some point, the investor can lose large amounts of money.
-Tax benefits only go so far!
+Beyond liquidity risk and pass-through of losses, DPPs can involve a wide range of risks and benefits.
+Investors should research the underlying business and understand the risks it presents.
+Even when a DPP appears relatively low-risk, liquidity risk and pass-through of losses often make DPPs most suitable for wealthy investors who are seeking tax benefits.
+At the same time, investors shouldn’t choose a DPP purely for tax benefits.
+If the business performs poorly, the investor can still lose a significant amount of money.
+Tax benefits don’t eliminate investment risk.

-Limited partners can keep track of the success of their investment through its basis.
-Similar to cost basis for other securities, basis in a limited partnership keeps track of the amount invested, plus some other items.
-There are some items that add to the basis, while some items reduce the basis.
+Limited partners track the performance and risk of their investment through its basis.
+Similar to cost basis for other securities, basis in a limited partnership starts with the amount invested and is adjusted over time.
+Some items increase basis, and others decrease it.

 Adds to the basis